-Bosnian Serb leader denies scope of Srebrenica massacre
+Bosnian Serb leader denies genocide in Srebrenica massacre

-BANJA LUKA, Bosnia-Herzegovina (AP) — The leader of Bosnia’s Serbs called on Tuesday for a government report that acknowledged the massacre of more than 8,000 Bosnian Muslim men and boys in Srebrenica in 1995 to be revoked, triggering possible new tensions in the war-scarred Balkan state.
+BANJA LUKA, Bosnia-Herzegovina (AP) — The leader of Bosnia’s Serbs denied on Tuesday that genocide was committed in Srebrenica and called for the withdrawal of a government report that acknowledged the massacre of more than 8,000 Bosnian Muslim men and boys in the eastern Bosnian enclave in 1995 — triggering possible new tensions in the war-scarred Balkan state.

-Milorad Dodik spoke at a parliamentary session of the autonomous Bosnian Serb republic, demanding that the legislature revoke the 2004 report compiled by a previous government which acknowledged the massacre — the worst carnage in Europe since World War II.
+Milorad Dodik spoke at a parliamentary session of the autonomous Bosnian Serb republic, demanding that the legislature revoke the 2004 report compiled by a previous Bosnian Serb government.
 He said the report is biased and does not mention Serb victims.

+The parliament dominated by Dodik’s supporters later Tuesday voted to reject the report, saying it is “not objective and is untrue.”
+It instructed the current Bosnian Serb government to officially annul it.

-Dodik, who advocates that Bosnian Serb territories should split and join Serbia, has always rejected rulings by the U.N. war crimes court that genocide was committed in Srebrenica.
-He accused “some Western states” and rival Bosnian Muslims pf staging the massacre.
+Dodik, who advocates that Bosnian Serb territories should split and join Serbia, has repeatedly rejected rulings by a U.N. war crimes court that genocide was committed in Srebrenica.
+He accused the U.S., the West and rival Bosnian Muslims of staging the massacre that is considered the worst carnage in Europe since World War II.

 “The Srebrenica crime is a staged tragedy with an aim to satanize the Serbs,” Dodik said without elaborating.

-He called for the forming of an “unbiased” international investigation into the Srebrenica massacre “in order to stop manipulation with the victims.”
+He called for the forming of an “unbiased” international investigation into the Srebrenica massacre “in order to stop manipulation” with the number of victims.

 Bosnian Serbs overran the majority Muslim town on July 11, 1995, rounding up Srebrenica’s Muslims and killing more than 8,000 men and boys.